usaid-cs/yesterday-i-learned/random.md

 1. Jeremy Clarkson's mom and pop [invented the Paddington Bear](http://en.wikipedia.org/wiki/Paddington_Bear#History)
 1. Common beef cuts are ranked in this order: **rib eye** (fatty) > **striploin** (beefy, chewy) > **tenderloin** (dry, tender) > **T-bone** (essentially striploin + tenderloin)
 1. [Mortgage][wikipedia 30] is French for "death pledge".
-1. It is illegal to pay your mortgage with loaned money, at least in the US.
 1. It is (however) legal to pay your mortgage [with your retirement savings plan](http://www.fcac-acfc.gc.ca/Eng/resources/publications/mortgages/Pages/BuyingYo-Acheterv-11.aspx), at least in Canada.
 It is called the Home Buyers' Plan.
 1. Mount K2 is the second tallest mountain in the world, and also the one with the second highest death rate.
 Everest is the tallest, but [Annapurna I](https://en.wikipedia.org/wiki/Annapurna_Massif#Annapurna_I) has the highest death rate.
 1. `pigz` is gzip, but with parallel processing (and slightly better compression).